ethan-stone/obsidian-vault-knowledge-base/Fantasia DND Campaign/Notes/Alexi Thorne.md

 #character
 # Origins
 Born into modest means in the [[Deephaven (Aka The Nether)]].
-Not born into poverty, and was in one of the safer areas,
+Not necessarily born into poverty, and lived in one of the safer areas, but family was living paycheck to paycheck, parents wor